nesi/hpc_training/_lessons/maui-and-mahuika/04-migration.md

 * Locations of our installed software will be entirely different, though if you have been using environment modules correctly this will not affect you.

-* Most Mahuika compute nodes have XXX CPUs and XXX GB of memory, so only 3.5 GB per CPU rather than Pan's 7.5 GB per CPU.
+* Ordinary Mahuika compute nodes have 36 CPU cores and 128 GB of memory, so only 3.5 GB per core rather than Pan's 7.5 GB per core.

-* Mahuika has only XXX GPU nodes however the GPUs are XXX.
+* Mahuika has only 8 GPU nodes however the GPUs are the more powerful Tesla P100.
 They are accessed in the same way as on Pan XXX ?
 XXX with `-gres:gpu`.

-* Mahuika has XXX "bigmem" nodes of XXX GB, and one "hugemem" node with 4 TB of memory, which has too be specifically requested by telling _sbatch_ `--partition=hugemem`.
-XXX ?
-XXX
+* Mahuika has XXX "bigmem" nodes of 512 GB, and one "hugemem" node with 4 TB of memory, which has to be specifically requested by telling _sbatch_ `--partition=hugemem`.

 The other machine - Māui.

-Mahuika shares its filesystem with the co-located Cray XC supercomputer Māui, so if your work is suitable for running on Māui (eg: large MPI jobs) and you are granted an allocation of Māui CPU time then you will be able to access your data in the same locations from either machine.
+Mahuika shares its filesystem with the co-located Cray XC supercomputer Māui, so if your work is suitable for running on Māui (ie: large MPI jobs) and you are granted an allocation of Māui CPU time then you will be able to access your data in the same locations from either machine.